ssanj/babyloncandle/posts/2019-05-01-why-are-default-parameter-values-considered-bad-in-scala.md

 res30: List[String] = List(hellohellohello, worldworldworld)
 ```

+The above technique alludes that there should have been two separate methods all along.

 ### 3. Bugs of Convenience

 In a project I worked on we had some asynchronous tasks that split a workload into chunks using a sliding window of ten elements.
-Here's a simplified version of the issue:
+Here's a simplified version of the code:

 ```{.scala .scrollx}
 scala> val elements = (1 to 30).toList